1. In a heat-safe bowl, add rice flour, sugar, grated parmesan and salt. Mix well.

 8. Lift the lid, add fish sauce, coconut sugar (or brown sugar) and red bell pepper.
 Bring it to a boil.

-1.making the soup stock In a big cooking pot, add 1L water, chicken, green parts of a leek and ginger.
+1.making the soup stock In a big cooking pot, add 1.2L water, pork belly, green parts of a leek and ginger.
 Heat over high heat and bring it to a boil.
-Once it boils, reduce the heat to low and simmer for about 10 min.
+Once it boils, reduce the heat to low and simmer for about 30 min.

 2. Remove from the heat.
-Take chicken, leek and ginger out to a plate.
+Take pork belly, leek and ginger out to a plate.
 Strain the stock with a sieve to another big cooking pot.
-Add 1L water more into the stock, then set aside.
+Add 1L (another) water more into the stock, then set aside.

 4.making the soy sauce soup base